-Natalie Sudman’s artwork follows an abstract, intuitive interpretation of the natural world, be that the physical world perceived through our five senses, or the world known through emotion, dream or spirit.
+Natalie Sudman’s artwork follows an abstract, intuitive interpretation of the world, be that the physical world perceived through the five senses, or the world known through emotion, dream or spirit.

 Natalie Sudman's writing includes both non-fiction and fiction.
-Application of Impossible Things: My Near Death Experience in Iraq (non-fiction) details an out-of-body experience she had when the vehicle she was traveling in was hit by a Roadside bomb in Iraq.
+Application of Impossible Things: Out of Body in Iraq (non-fiction) details an out-of-body experience she had when the vehicle she was traveling in was hit by a Roadside bomb in Iraq.
 It is available through Ozark Mountain Publishing, Amazon, Barnes & Noble, or your favorite bookstore.

 Bare Bones (fiction), a love story of loss and renewal, will be e-published by Hearthbright Books in 2014.